Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 ================================================================================

 Simply copy the entire mod directory into your "Starbound/mods" directory, commonly at "c:\Program Files (x86)\Steam\SteamApps\common\Starbound\mods".

-If you wish to use one of the original Starbound races with SMEE, it is recommended that you download and use one of the SMEE versions in the optional race package.
+If you wish to use one of the original Starbound races with SMEE, it is recommended that you download and use one or more of the SMEE versions in the optional race package.
+But you still need to install SMEE first.

 ================================================================================